 the horn is also different.
 The horn support bolt holes are located further

-back on the bottom of the horn compared to the 1000/T models to allow the
+back on the bottom of the horn compared to the 1000/T models.
+The differnt

-horn to be located further forward do to the solenoid/valve box assembly.
+horn to be located further forward due to the solenoid/valve box assembly.

-See some videos of the Sherman 1003 on my youtube channel here. http://www.youtube.com/user/vanamonde2
+See other videos of the Sherman Thunderbolt 1003 on my youtube channel here. http://www.youtube.com/user/vanamonde2

 Here is one of the videos I have on youtube.com of the Sherman 1003 operating without a blower.
 Actually I have a bank drive-thru vacuum blower piped into the blower relief valve when I ran it in the above video.
 I have a few more videos of the 1003 on youtube.
 I haven't had the siren chopper motor apart yet but the chopper runs great in the thing!
 Sure doesn't sound to me like it needs bearings or any work right now.